NBISweden/strobealign-evaluation/README.md

 See the Supplementary Information in that paper, section "Note A: Simulations" for a description.
-The datasets are the simulated drosophila, maize, CHM13 and rye reads (these use the "SIM3" parameter settings for the read simulator).

-See also the original snakemake workflow file that documents the evaluation done for the Genome Biology paper: https://github.com/ksahlin/alignment_evaluation/blob/master/evaluation/Snakefile
+See also the original snakemake workflow file that documents the evaluation done for the paper: https://github.com/ksahlin/alignment_evaluation/blob/master/evaluation/Snakefile

+Some differences:
+- The paper mentions SIM3 and SIM4 datasets.
+We added a SIM5 dataset with high variability.
+- The genomes in the paper are drosophila, maize, CHM13, rye.
+We added an
+  E. coli pangenome (see below).
+- The number of reads per library has been reduced to 1 million.

 ### *E. coli* pangenome

-In addition to the genomes listed above, an *E. coli* pangenome has been added consisting of 50 randomly selected *E. coli* assemblies from RefSeq.
+As fifth reference, an *E. coli* pangenome has been added consisting of 50 randomly selected *E. coli* assemblies from RefSeq.
 Because RefSeq changes, querying it is not reproducible.
 Therefore, a pre-generated list of 100 *E. coli* assembly accessions